thebsdbox/navy/README.md

 - `Captain`, a member of the fleet
 - `Rank`, the relative importance of a fleet member
 - `Fleet`, a collection of members
+- `CallSign`, disignates a fleet (only the correct callsign will allow communication with the fleet)

 ### Architecture